Department Chair, Accounting, Information Systems Management and Supply Chain Management; Associate Professor of Accounting

-Stephen Rau is the Frank V. and Ann Cahouet Professor, Accounting and Information Systems Division Chair at Duquesne University.
+Stephen Rau is an Associate Professor of Accounting and Chair of the Department of Accounting, Information Systems Management and Supply Chain Management at Duquesne University.
 Dr. Rau has taught Accounting Information Systems, Financial Accounting, Intermediate Accounting, and Managerial Accounting.
-Currently, he is developing an International Financial Reporting course for the new Masters of Accountancy program.
+Currently, he is developing an International Financial Reporting course for the Masters of Accountancy program.

 Rau, S, Nagle, B, (2007), "Do Investors Believe that the Sarbanes-Oxley CEO/CFO Certification Requirement is an Effective Deterrent? ", American Accounting Association ABO Research Conference